Fairbanks Tired Iron Race Rules

 First of all, the following rules are subject to change by the rules committee.
 Yes, we hold the right to change the rules as we go along.
 We aim to make it both fair and fun, so don’t make an issue out of some little detail.
 Any suggestions you make, between now and race day, will be met with polite nods and possibly even be incorporated into the official rules.
 Just don’t count on it.
 The simpler… the better, as far as the unpaid race committee is concerned.

-General Information for Tired Iron Classic, Wet Iron, Fun Run and Radar Run:
+General Information for Tired Iron Classic, Wet Iron, Fun Run and Powder Puff:

-Like all of the Tired Iron races, these are leaf spring events.
-Any air or liquid-cooled sled up to and including 1979 model year may compete.
-Clarification: For Tired Iron races, a sled produced in 1978 is a 1979 MODEL YEAR and IS eligible.
+All of the Tired Iron races are leaf spring (only) events.
+For the Classic, Wet Iron, Fun Run and Powder Puff races any air or liquid-cooled sled up to, and including 1979 model year may compete.
+Clarification: For these Tired Iron races, a sled produced in 1978 is a 1979 MODEL YEAR and IS eligible.
 A sled produced in 1979 is a 1980 MODEL YEAR, and is NOT eligible to enter.

-Taillights are now mandatory for all events except the Jurassic and Fun Run.
+Taillights are now mandatory for all events except the Jurassic and Jurassic II races.
 You may use any brand OEM production taillight, wired so that the brake element is on whenever the engine is running.

 You may use any chain case, as long as it has a cover, and any brake setup may be used, as long as it passes the safety inspection.
 (All events) Any primary and/or secondary clutches are allowed.
 Clutches and recoils must be covered for all events except the Jurassic.

 Internal engine modifications are allowed.
 The engine brand must match the chassis brand (Rotax in Ski-doo, Fuji in Polaris, etc.), and the engine cc size must have been available in that year chassis model.
-The engine must have been manufactured within one year of the stated sled’s model year and no later than 1979.
+The engine must have been manufactured within one year of the stated sled’s model year and no later than 1979 for Classic, Wet Iron, Fun Run and Powder Puff sleds, and no later than 1989 for Heavy Metal sleds.
 Engine cylinders may be bored up to .060 over the stock bore, and must retain the original cooling concept.
 All engines must be carbureted.
 Fuel injection or nitrous is not allowed.

 No racer will use alcohol before or during a race.
 Racers will be disqualified if use is suspected, and no refunds will be given.
 Driver must be 16 years of age or older to participate.
 Drivers under 18 years of age MUST have a parent PRESENT to sign a MINOR WAIVER for each event entered.
 Helmets and eye protection is mandatory.